FireballDWF/eks-with-nodes-on-outpost/README.md

 1. Session Manager works with AL2's EKS optimized AMI.
 Have not attempted to test on RHEL 8.4+ yet.

 ## Current issues:

+Low Priority:
 1. eth1 LNI changes to use DHCP from local network don't survive reboot - lower priority sysadmin level fix.
+1.1.
+EKS will even call ec2:DetachNetworkInterface on an LNI (for reasons currently unknown)
 2. Will need ability to run cloud-init from userdata, or to write scripts which get executed when required like for partition.
 Asked Oscar M for examples

-## Identified tests not executed yet
-1. retest change for LNI configs to survive reboot
+High Priority:
 1. curl -v http://192.168.2.169:80 from node which is not the current metallb speaker.
 Expect need to setup the multus cni per quip doc

+## Identified tests not executed yet

+Low:
+1. recreate EKS 1.25 from scratch, current test is from a 1.24 to 1.25 upgrade

+Medium:
 2. redo config for custom EKS for RHEL 8.7 AMI for EKS 1.24 since need to get into distro specific network setup.

+## Successful tests
+1. Console
+1.1.
+Nodes Health in ASG
+1.2.
+Nodes register in cluster
+2. cli
+1.1. kubectl get nodes -o wide